sagecodes/intro-data-science/README.md

 	- Deep Learning

-Understanding the busiess problem is important for eachs step above.
+Understanding the business problem is important for each step above.

 ### Jobs in Data Science